Posts Categorized: General Health

 Teeth grinding can cause headaches

 Unconscious teeth grinding or rubbing the teeth together is very common.
 It is thought that about 50% of us grind to some degree.
-Though commonly referred to as a habit, the truth is that sleep bruxism is a chronic condition, and patients who experience it often can’t stop even if they wanted to.
+Though commonly referred to as a habit, the truth is that sleep bruxism is a chronic condition, and patients who experience it often can’t stop even if they want to.
 The good… Read more »

 The Psychology of Smiling